 - Due to the small production numbers, most lasers and photonic instruments (e.g. optical spectrum analyzers) are fabricated in ways which require substantial amounts of labor.
 Efficient production methods, as used for example for cars or for electronics, are so far not widely used, because the high initial investment would be worthwhile only for larger production numbers – which however are still hindered by the current product cost.

 - Even though the total production numbers of lasers, for example, have become quite substantial, they are spread over a huge number of different models – not only because they are made by numerous manufacturers, but also because a substantial number of operation parameters has to be adapted to specific applications, having very different requirements.
+For example, a wide range of laser technologies is needed to cover different combinations of optical wavelength, average power, pulse energy, duration and repetition rate.
+Note that some of those parameters like pulse duration and pulse energy can vary in wide ranges, spanning multiple orders of magnitude.
+Therefore, it is generally not possible just to make different variants of a particular kind of laser system.

 The more effective solutions are found for those problems, the better are the chances for further economical growth of the photonic sector.
 For example, VECSEL technology could lead to substantially cheaper replacements for many traditional solid-state lasers (mostly for continuous-wave operation), and silicon photonics could find a lot of applications in mass markets (particularly in information technology) with strong cost pressure.